neildawson/neildawson.github.io/_work/livealerts.md

 When we got our hands on a new API that highlighted changes to our customers’ credit profiles, we started digging through the list of over 200 status alerts.
 It was time for some spreadsheet magic.

 First, my Product Manager and I worked with the data provider to clean up the list, stripping out duplicates and system alerts that weren’t useful to customers.
-Next we **assessed the remaining items by lots of factors of our own devising**, like contribution to our OKRs, impact on the credit score, and how well we explained the subject in our product.
+Next we <mark>assessed the remaining items by lots of factors of our own devising</mark> like contribution to our OKRs, impact on the credit score, and how well we explained the subject in our product.

-Knowing other teams at TotallyMoney would be keen to use this service in future, **I condensed all my knowledge into a human-readable summary** of the major topics and the associated data points, so they could benefit from our knowledge and not start from scratch.
+Knowing other teams at TotallyMoney would be keen to use this service in future, <mark>I condensed all my knowledge into a human-readable summary</mark> of the major topics and the associated data points, so they could benefit from our knowledge and not start from scratch.

 ## Choosing our first alert